 English speaking difficulty #1 – Listening

-Remember that when you’re having a conversation, you’re only talking about 50% the time – the other 50% is spent listening to the other person speak.
+Remember that when you’re having an English conversation, you’re only speaking about 50% the time – the other 50% is spent listening to the other person speak.
 If you don’t understand what the other person is saying, it’s difficult to reply.

-First, practice some listening EVERY DAY.
+First, practice listening to English EVERY DAY.
 All you need is 10-15 minutes per day to develop your listening skills.
 You can get free English podcasts on websites like ESLpod.com and listen to them while driving, taking public transportation, exercising, or doing housework.

-Next, memorize these phrases that you can use in conversation when you don’t understand something:
+Next, memorize these English phrases that you can use in conversation when you don’t understand something:

 - I beg your pardon?